sg893052/sonic-buildimage/L3/ipv6_link_local/ipv6_link_local.md

 ## 3.2 DB Changes
 ### 3.2.1 CONFIG DB
-To support enabling/disable of IPv6 admin mode, a new key-value pair is defined as part of CONFIG_DB under SWITCH table.
-The default value is "enabled".
+To support enabling/disable of IPv6 auto link-local address generation on an interface, a new key-value pair is defined as part of CONFIG_DB under INTERFACE table.
+The default value is "disable".

-    "SWITCH": {
+    "INTERFACE": {
-        "ipv6": {
+        "Ethernet24": {
-            "mode": "disabled"
+            "ipv6_use_link_local_only": "disable"
         }

-    127.0.0.1:6379[4]> hgetall SWITCH|ipv6
+    127.0.0.1:6379[4]> hgetall INTERFACE|Ethernet24
-    1) "mode"
+    1) "ipv6_use_link_local_only"
-    2) "disabled"
+    2) "disable"

 ### 3.2.2 APP DB
 To support auto generated IPv6 link-local address, the APP_DB interface tables and neighbor tables are updated to store link-local addresses too.